 Industry: Materials in Medicine ‘MATMED’; academic partners in five European countries, with SME contacts in each location (ERDFfunded).

 International: Indian Institute of Science (IISc)-Global Challenges Research Fund.
 Manchester-Melbourne-Toronto collaboration.

 Networks: STFC, Catapults, BioNOW, Medilink, ImagingBioPro, AMBER (Advanced Materials and BioEngineering Research).

 Equipment & Facilities

-The £105m, nine-story building Royce@Manchester building, at the heart of the University’s Engineering Campus will be home to world-leading materials scientists, £45m worth of equipment and collaborative space for industrial and academic engagement.
+The £105m, nine-story Royce Hub Building, at the heart of the University’s Engineering Campus will be home to world-leading materials scientists, £45m worth of equipment and collaborative space for industrial and academic engagement.
 The building design is intended to allow ‘Science on Show’ – areas of the building visible to engage people outside – while also providing closed, confidential spaces for commercially sensitive work.